confluentinc/ksql/docs/operate-and-deploy/installation/server-config/config-reference.md

 or [CREATE STREAM](../../../developer-guide/ksqldb-reference/create-stream.md)
 statements.

-If not set and no explicit value is provided in the statement, via either the `VALUE_FORMAT` or the `FORMAT` property, an error will be thrown.
+If not set and no explicit value format is provided in the statement, via either the `VALUE_FORMAT` or the `FORMAT` property, the statement will be rejected as invalid.

 For supported formats, see [Serialization Formats](../../../developer-guide/serialization.md#serialization-formats).